-As further provided herein, the District has a strict anti-retaliation policy and all employees should be advised that retaliation will not be tolerated against any person who has filed a complaint in regards to harassment, discrimination or retaliation; or who assists or cooperates in an investigation of a complaint by someone else, whether internally or with an external agency; or who files a charge of discrimination or harassment or retaliation; or who otherwise provides information in a proceeding, including in a court, administrative or legislative hearing, related to violations of discrimination or harassment laws.
+The District has a strict anti-retaliation policy and all employees should be advised that retaliation will not be tolerated against any person who has filed a complaint in regards to harassment, discrimination or retaliation; or who assists or cooperates in an investigation of a complaint by someone else, whether internally or with an external agency; or who files a charge of discrimination or harassment or retaliation; or who otherwise provides information in a proceeding, including in a court, administrative or legislative hearing, related to violations of discrimination or harassment laws.
 Examples of the types of retaliation that are prohibited include intimidation; discrimination; verbal or physical abuse; adverse actions with respect to pay, work assignments, and other terms of employment; termination of employment; or threats of any such actions.
 Retaliation is prohibited even if the report is unsubstantiated, so long as the report was made in good faith.
 In addition, any witness will be protected from retaliation.
 Retaliation will result in severe discipline, up to and including termination.
-Anyone experiencing or witnessing any conduct he or she believes to be retaliatory should immediately report such conduct using the complaint process in the District's Anti-Policies Prohibiting Harassment policy of Sexual Harassment.
+Anyone experiencing or witnessing any conduct he or she believes to be retaliatory should immediately report such conduct using the complaint process in the District's Anti-Harassment policy.